Common year starting on Thursday

 A common year starting on Thursday is any non-leap year (i.e. a year with 365 days) that begins on Thursday, 1 January, and ends on Thursday, 31 December.
-Its dominical letter hence is D. The most recent year of such kind was 2015 and the next one will be 2026 in the Gregorian calendar or, likewise, 2021 and 2027 in the obsolete Julian calendar, see below for more.
+Its dominical letter hence is D. The most recent year of such kind was 2015, and the next one will be 2026 in the Gregorian calendar or, likewise, 2021 and 2027 in the obsolete Julian calendar, see below for more.

 This is the only common year with three occurrences of Friday the 13th: those three in this common year occur in February, March, and November.
 Leap years starting on Sunday share this characteristic, for the months January, April and July.
 From February until March in this type of year is also the shortest period (one month) that runs between two instances of Friday the 13th.
+Additionally, this is the one of only two types of years overall where a rectangular February is possible, in places where Sunday is considered to be the first day of the week.
+Common years starting on Friday share this characteristic, when Monday is considered to be the first day of the week.

-In this common year, February is a unique rectangle calendar when weeks start on Sundays, Martin Luther King Jr. Day is on January 19, Valentine’s Day is on a Saturday, President's Day is on February 16, Saint Patrick’s Day is on a Tuesday, Memorial Day is on its earliest possible date, May 25, U.S. Independence Day and Halloween are on a Saturday, Labor Day is on its latest possible date, September 7, Thanksgiving is on November 26, and Christmas is on a Friday.
-This common year is also the only one where Memorial Day and Labor Day are not 14 weeks (98 days) apart: they are 15 weeks (105 days) apart in this common year.
-Leap years starting on Wednesday share this characteristic.
+This year has four months (February, March, August and November) which begin on a weekend-day.